 - At 50 applications with 10% parsing errors = 5 missed candidates (recoverable)

-- At 5,000 applications with 10% parsing errors = 500 missed candidates (catastrophic)
+- At 5,000 applications with 10% parsing errors = 500 missed candidates (structural loss)

 These candidates aren't rejected visibly.
 They're never reviewed, never discussed, never consciously declined.
 From the recruiter's perspective, they simply don't exist.

-What Good Screening Actually Does
+What Does Good Screening Actually Do?

 Effective screening systems don't just extract data — they understand context.
-This is the key difference between traditional automated resume screening and modern AI-powered approaches:
+This is the key difference between traditional automated resume screening and modern AI-powered approaches: one processes structure, the other evaluates meaning.

-Contextual Screening Example:
+Contextual Screening in Practice:

 Traditional Parsing Sees: